-Born in 1975 in Youngstown, Paul graduated from united Local High School in 1993.
+Born in 1975 in Youngstown, Paul graduated from United Local High School in 1993.
 He then left to attend Mississippi State University, where he received a Bachelor of Science degree in Geosciences with an emphasis on Meteorology.

-After spending five years in Mississippi, Paul was thrilled to return to his home in Northeast Ohio.
+After spending five years in Mississippi, Paul was thrilled to return to his home in Northeast Ohio in 1998.
 He enjoys the challenge of forecasting in an area which receives all types of weather, including lake effect snow.
 His passion for weather opened the door for him to co-own a Storm Chasing Tour Company called “Tornado Express” from 2002 through 2007.
 The company would take guests throughout the Great Plains during the Spring and early Summer each year in search for tornadoes.
 Paul enjoys anything to do with the weather, including forecasting and storm chasing.

 When not at work, Paul is at home working on his small cattle farm.
 He forecasts the weather while at work and then spends as much time as he can outside in it when at home.